JMorr96/NetworkingPlayer/readme.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Big shoutout to PurpleBooth for the readme template!
 * Inspiration
 * etc